devrose04/Rune_api/README.md

 - name - optional `[string]`
 - aett - optional `[string]`
   - Accepted Values - `freya` | `heimdall` | `tyr`
-  - This also can take a comma delimited string of aettir to return like `'freya,heimdall` to return a combination of runes
+  - This also can take a comma delimited string of aettir like `'freya,heimdall` to return a combination of runes

 #### Response